code-distortion/adapt/README.md

 - The user/s your code connects to the database with need to have **permission to create and drop databases**.
 - The user your tests run as needs to have **write-access to the filesystem** to store snapshots and sqlite files.
 - When using MySQL, Adapt uses the `mysqldump` and `mysql` executables to create and import snapshots.
 If these aren't in your system-path, you can specify their location in the `database.mysql` config section.
-- If you have several projects using Adapt that use the same database server, you should set the `project-name` config setting to a unique value in each to stop them from interfering with each other's test-databases.
+- If you have several projects using Adapt that use the same database server, you should set the `project_name` config setting to a unique value in each to stop them from interfering with each other's test-databases.
 - If you see databases with names like *test_your_database_name_17bd3c_d266ab43ac75*, don't worry!
 These are the [dynamically created databases](#dynamic-database-creation).
 Leave them to get the speed benefit of using them (but you can safely delete them).
 - Adapt creates a table in your test databases called `____adapt____` which holds meta-data used to identify when the database should be used.